 What is the difference between integrated and modular training?

-- FTA’s integrated courses allow you to go from little or no flying experience to a “Frozen ATPL” in approximately 14-16 months.
-It is a full time programme completed from our base at Brighton City Airport, with the exception of the Economy course, where initial phases are completed from our satellite base at Teruel, Spain.
-On the other hand, FTA’s modular courses enable to complete training around their lifestyle or other commitments.
-FTA has nine modular courses on offer, ranging from £1,295 to £13,900.
-This is a popular route for students to gain their Frozen ATPL alongside work or studies.
+- FTA’s integrated course allows you to go from little or no flying experience to a “Frozen ATPL” in approximately 21 months.
+It is a full-time programme completed from our base at Brighton City Airport.
+FTA’s modular courses enable cadets to complete training around their lifestyle or other commitments.
+This is a popular route for students learning to fly while working or studying.
 Modular pilot training courses can also be taken as and when desired, as long as course pre-requisites are met.
 Take a look at our training programmes on the FTA website for more information.

 How long does modular take?

 - From zero experience to holding a frozen ATPL, modular training would take around 2 years to complete.
-This of course depends on your pace and commitments in addition to your study.
+This of course depends on the commitments you have in addition to your study.
 You can find out more about the modular route to Frozen ATPL on the FTA website.

-- FTAs training fleet grows year on year.
-The current fleet is comprised of both single-engine piston (SEP) and multi-engine piston (MEP) aircraft – all maintained in accordance with exceeding stringent European EASA regulations.
-The Standard Integrated Flight Deck Programme uses exclusively Diamond DA40 and Diamond DA42 aircraft.
-On the Economy programme, students complete their first 3 flight phases in a Piper PA28, before continuing advanced phases in FTA’s fleet of Diamond aircraft.
-More details on our airport and fleet can be found online.
+- FTA's training fleet grows year on year.
+The current fleet is comprised of both single-engine piston (SEP) and multi-engine piston (MEP) aircraft – all maintained in accordance with exceeding stringent regulations.
+Students on the Integrated Flight Deck Programme fly a single-engine aircraft such as the Piper PA28, before completing the advanced phases in our Diamond aircraft.
+More details on our airport and fleet can be found here.

 - Diamond DA40: The Diamond Star DA40 is a four seat, single-engine Diamond Star DA40 ideal for training commercial pilots.
 It has 135 Horse power and features similar systems found in modern commercial airline jets.